-Page for characters that are specific to Ghostbusters: The Video Game.
+Page for characters that are specific to or introduced in Ghostbusters: The Video Game.

 For the characters who first appeared in the 1980s films, see Ghostbusters (Film Series).

 - Model: Ryan French

 Appeared as the player character in the 2009 video game, serving as the team's prototype weapons tester (i.e. field-testing the weapons and upgrades that could explode at any moment and emit an alarmingly high amount of radiation and exotic particles regardless).
 In the IDW continuity he goes off to form the Chicago branch of the Ghostbusters after the events of the game.

 - Butt-Monkey: He is made to do quite a few dangerous tasks—touching an inter-dimensional portal that could lead anywhere, go it alone in the huge cemetery that wasn't there yesterday, get trapped alone in a waterlogged hotel floor with malevolent candelabras... this dude puts up with a lot.